MinecraftForge/Documentation/docs/utilities/tags.md

 Using Tags In Code
 ------------------
-Tags for all registries are automatically sent from the server to any remote clients on login and reload.
-However, only tags for `Block`s, `Item`s, `EntityType`s, `Fluid`s, and `GameEvent`s can be held by their registry objects.
+Tags for all registries are automatically sent from the server to any remote clients on login and reload. `Block`s, `Item`s, `EntityType`s, `Fluid`s, and `GameEvent`s are special cased as they have `Holder`s allowing for available tags to be accessible through the object itself.

 Tags wrappers can be created using `TagKey#create` where the registry the tag should belong to and the tag name are supplied.
 Some vanilla defined helpers are also available to create wrappers via `*Tags#create` where `*` refers to the name of the registry object.